How to Collect Rainwater for Drinking

 • Does not physically remove bacteria and viruses from water

-Learn more: What Is a UV Water Purifier and How Does It Work? | How to Maintain a UV System
+Learn more: What is a UV water purifier and how does it work? | How to maintain a UV system

 Reverse osmosis

-Reverse osmosis (RO) filters are regarded as one of the best filtration methods available to households.
+Reverse osmosis (RO) systems are regarded as one of the best filtration methods available to households.
 This is in large part because of their effectiveness at removing almost all impurities from water.
 These impurities include sediment, salt, VOCs, lead, copper, fluoride, chlorine, and many more.
 However, because rainwater can contain bacteria and viruses, a reverse osmosis system alone will not make rainwater safe to drink.
 It must be paired with a UV water purifier to ensure that both harmful elements are removed and bacteria and viruses are killed.

-Advantages of reverse osmosis over distillation for treating rainwater
+Advantages of reverse osmosis for treating rainwater

 • Much faster yield time